 When you activate your subscription and pass verification you will receive Credit Protection and Credit Insights.
 RentTrack will keep an eye on your credit report and alert you of any changes you should be aware of that might affect your score.
 This includes monthly updates to your VantageScore and credit profile.
 We'll also send you a notification whenever a new item is added to your credit report.

 You'll be alerted of any new unauthorized or fraudulent accounts in your name so that you can shut them down before they affect your credit.
-It can also help you stay on top of negative credit information reported on your behalf, so that you can respond or dispute any information that is inaccurate.
+It can also help you stay on top of negative credit information reported on your behalf so that you can respond or dispute any information that is inaccurate.

 Occasionally, negative information in your credit score might be due to a bill you forgot to pay or were unaware of.
 For example, it could be a utility bill that was not canceled after you moved out.
-Getting alerts when these issues show up on your credit report allows you contact the creditor, arrange for payment, and possibly get the information removed from your credit profile.
+Getting alerts when these issues show up on your credit report allows you to contact the creditor, arrange for payment, and possibly get the information removed from your credit profile.

 Additionally, Credit Protection allows you to see inquiries on your credit.
-Inquiries may be placed by potential lenders, employers, insurers or landlords.
+Inquiries may be placed by potential lenders, employers, insurers, or landlords.
 Hard inquiries, such as those placed when you apply for a car loan, mortgage, or new credit card, can have a small negative effect on your credit, so it's important to make sure that no unauthorized hard inquiries occur.
 If they do, it may also be a sign of fraudulent activity.

 Staying aware via alerts can help you spot trouble before it starts.

 If you receive an alert, you can sign into RentTrack to find out more information about the creditor.
 Go to the Credit Protection tab, then click on the arrow next to the alert to view the details:

 Many alerts will have the phone number of the creditor.
 If you have questions, contact the company and phone number listed:

 You'll receive alerts for the following changes made to your TransUnion® credit profile: